AdobeDocs/workfront-known-issues.nl-NL/help/maintenance/2022-updates.md

 *[!UICONTROL Home]*

-Wanneer een gebruiker een item op zijn [!UICONTROL Home Work List], het item wordt niet geopend en de gebruiker ziet het volgende bericht:
+Wanneer een gebruiker een item op zijn/haar [!UICONTROL Home Work List], het item wordt niet geopend en de gebruiker ziet het volgende bericht:

 &quot;[!UICONTROL An error has occurred and we are working to resolve the issue.
 To continue with your work try refreshing this browser page.]&quot;